AmineTissilguit/AmineTissilguit/README.md

 ## Skills and Experience
 * 🎮 C#
-* 💻 HTML, CSS, JS
+* 💻 HTML

 Here are some idea to get you started:

 - 🔭 I’m currently working ... on a website
-- 🌱 I’m currently learning Entity Framework Core, ASP.NET Core Razor Pages
+- 🌱 I’m currently learning Entity Framework Core, ASP.NET Core Razor Pages, CSS
 - 👯 I’m looking to collaborate on ...
 ASP.NET CORE
 - 📫 How to reach me: [my linkedin](https://www.linkedin.com/in/aminetissilguit/)